fbpx

 Definition

-Keyword density is calculated by dividing the number of times a target keyword appears on a web page by the total word count of that page and then multiplying the result by 100 to get the percentage.
+Keyword density refers to the percentage of times a target keyword appears.
+It appears compared to the total word count on a web page.
+It’s a metric used in SEO to assess the relevance of a page to a specific keyword or topic.
+Keyword density is calculated by dividing the number of times a target keyword appears on a web page.
+By the total word count of that page and then multiplying the result by 100 to get the percentage.

 Key Takeaways